Understanding WordPress Pages and the Pages API

 Adding, Editing and Removing a Page

-When you click to edit or add a page or post you can then specify the title, content even add a featured image if your theme supports it.
-The ‘Publish’ button allows you to publish the page, otherwise, if you’re not ready to make it live you can save it as a draft.
+When you click to edit or add a page or post, you can then specify the title, content, and even add a featured image if your theme supports it.
+The Publish button allows you to publish the page.
+Otherwise, if you’re not ready to make it live, you can save it as a draft.

 To organize your posts, you can use categories and tags.
 However, there isn’t a similar way to organize pages.
 Pages can still be organized in a hierarchy.
 In fact, you can indicate pages as subpages of other pages.
 It’s exactly like creating subcategories for your categories.

 To create a subpage, go to the Page Attributes box where you’ll find a dropdown list labelled Parent.
 In this list, select the page you want as the parent of the page you’re currently creating or editing.
 Note, you can also create sub-subpages, sub-sub-subpages, etc. to create your own hierarchy.

 By default, the pages are sorted alphabetically (by their titles).
 You can customize this order thanks to the Order field in the Page Attributes section.
 Then the pages will be sorted following the number you indicate in this field.
 As an example, if you have three pages titled Page 1, Page 2 and Page 3, they’ll be displayed in this order by default.
 If you want to make Page 3 appear first, indicate